JomaMinoza/COVID-Analysis/COVID-19-Descriptive-Analysis.md

     ## Running "filecontrol.R"

-    # The graph below might be blurry at times,                             #
+    # The graph below might be blurry at times or doesn't appear at all,    #
     # but you can find the clear graph version in the project folder under  #
     # "plots/Missingness Map.png" as an automatic output to the code below. #